 How Are The Exams Scored?

-- DAT: Five scores are reported for the DAT, one for each of the four areas tested as well as the Total Science score for the science sections.
+- DAT: Five (5) scores are reported for the DAT, one for each of the four areas tested as well as the Total Science score for the science sections.
 Each score is based on a scale of 1-30.
 DAT and GPA ranges for matriculants at each dental school in the U.S. can be found in ADEA Official Guide to Dental Schools, a publication from the American Dental Education Association (ADEA).
 A copy of the current publication is available for review in the Premed Office.
-Students who wish to receive feedback on their scores from the Premedical Office should be sure to release their scores to XU's Premedical Adviser when asked to do so during the DAT registration process.
+Students who wish to receive feedback on their scores from the Premedical Office should be sure to release their scores to XU's Director of Premedical Program when asked to do so during the DAT registration process.
 Additionally, students should rely on dental school-specific matriculant data found in ADEA Official Guide to Dental Schools to evaluate DAT scores and GPA.

 EXTRA INFO ABOUT THE MCAT:

-When Should A Student Take the MCAT the 2nd Time (if needed)?
+When Should a Student Take the MCAT for the 2nd Time (if needed)?
 The fall semester (August/September) of your senior year.
 Please note that this is also the final chance to take it for entry into the following year's class.
 NOTE: Please check with the medical schools to which you are applying to inquire about MCAT score deadlines.

-How to Study for the MCAT or DAT?
+How to Study for the MCAT or DAT:

 - To study for the DAT: The science and quantitative reasoning sections of the DAT are generally similar in format to the tests you take in many college science courses.
 The perceptual ability section, however, is different than most tests you take in college because you must demonstrate spatial visualization skills and interpret 2-D representations of 3-D objects (skills that you master by PRACTICING).
 FYI, a course such as ceramics or sculpture is recommended for students who are interested in applying to dental school.
 Our recommended materials for DAT preparation are: